lens-protocol/momoka/README.md

 #### startDAVerifierNode

 This is a start watching all the DA items coming in and logging it all out in your terminal.
-You can use the `docker-compose up` to just run it, or you can install the package and run it on your own server.
+You can use the docker to just run it, or you can install the package and run it on your own server.

 ```ts
 import { startDAVerifierNode, EthereumNode } from '@lens-protocol/data-availability-verifier';